nikogura/nikogura.com/Web3ForInfraEngineers.md

 I've spent my career building cryptographic infrastructure: PKI at U.S. Bank, Vault-backed certificate authorities at Orion Labs, managed secrets systems at Scribd, and most recently, the entire security and infrastructure stack for a cryptocurrency trading platform handling real customer funds across multiple hybrid cloud and bare-metal Kubernetes clusters.
 I also built [kubectl-ssh-oidc](https://github.com/nikogura/kubectl-ssh-oidc) and a [Dex SSH connector](https://github.com/nikogura/dex), which bridge SSH key identity into OIDC tokens via RFC 8693 token exchange.
 I built [DBT](DBT.md), which implements a full chain-of-trust for signed binary distribution.
 Every one of these systems solves the same fundamental problem that blockchains solve: prove who you are, prove you authorized this action, and make it verifiable by anyone without trusting a central authority more than you have to.

 The thesis of this piece is simple: **wallet signing is SSH authentication v2.** The same ECDSA private key that proves your identity in an SSH handshake proves your ownership of funds in a blockchain transaction.
 The only differences are the serialization format and the curve parameters.

 If you understand SSH, you understand wallets.
+Heck, a Solana Wallet *is* an ED25519 private key.
+You can use the same key on chain that you use to access a remote server.

 If you understand Vault, you understand on-chain key management.
 If you understand GitOps, you understand why blockchains care so much about deterministic state.

 Let me show you.